Themoonflow/Cybersecurity_GAN/README.md

 ### Cybersecurity, Cyber Defence

 ### Goal
-To develop a Generative Adversarial Network (GAN) responsible for the creation of malicious files that are capable of evading detection from antivirus software as well as a model that is capable of predicting if a file is malicious or benign.
+To develop a Generative Adversarial Network (GAN) responsible for:
+  1. The creation of malicious files that are capable of evading detection from antivirus software. - Generator - Red Team
+  2. A model that is capable of predicting if a file is malicious or benign by classification - Discriminator- Blue Team

 The GAN is comprised of two main models that train against one another in attempts to beat one another.
 These two models are: the Generator - responsible for the creation of these malicious files to evade detection; and the Discriminator - responsible for classifying files as either malicious or benign.

 As training progresses, the Generator will become increasingly good at creating malicious files that resemble benign files based on the previous predicted classification output by the Discriminator; While the Discriminator will simultaneously become increasingly good at detecting these files and classifying them as malicious.

 ### Brief
 ![GAN+ACN](https://raw.githubusercontent.com/Themoonflow/Cybersecurity_GAN/main/IMG/GAN_ACN.png "Text to show on mouseover").